qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/how_to_set_up_google_service_account.md

-## Setting up a Google Service Account and Acquiring json key
+## Setting up a Google Service Account and generating a json key

 ### Google Cloud project setup